partytax/makerspace-wireless-infra/README.md

 * Download LibreMesh firmware for device from [https://downloads.libremesh.org/dayboot_rely/17.06/targets/ar71xx/generic/archer-c7-v2/lime_default/lede-17.01.2-lime-default-ar71xx-generic-archer-c7-v2-squashfs-factory-us.bin](https://downloads.libremesh.org/dayboot_rely/17.06/targets/ar71xx/generic/archer-c7-v2/lime_default/lede-17.01.2-lime-default-ar71xx-generic-archer-c7-v2-squashfs-factory-us.bin) (directory structure is navigable...we just picked the USA version).
 * Update firmware in TP-Link interface, selecting downloaded LibreMesh firmware binary.
 May need to rename the firmware filename to a shorter name such as firmware.bin.
 * Access libremesh admin interface by navigating browser to thisnode.info

-### Troubleshooting
-So you've bricked your router?
-It's okay, we've done the same hundreds of times, and by the 100th time you fix it, you'll start to see that it's really not so difficult.

-#### Try this first
-If you've modified a config file and locked yourself out of the router, simply hold down the reset button for 15 seconds, then let go.
-This will reset back to the default configuration of whatever firmware is running.

-If this does not work, move on to using TFTP.

-#### TFTP Instructions for reinstalling TP-Link firmware
-Firmware can be factory reset using TFTP.

-- plug PC into lan port of router
-- Manually set ethernet ipv4 ip to 192.168.0.66/24 (subnetmask 255.255.255.0) using the network manager
-- Ensure tftp server is running on PC.
-- Save TP-Link factory firmware to tftp server location (probably /tftp/) as ArcherC7v2_tp_recovery.bin
-- To start the TFTP recovery process on the router, press and hold the WPS/Reset Button and then power up the router.
-Keep the WPS/Reset button pressed until the WPS LED turns on (it's the LED with two arrows pointing in different directions), which is roughly 6 seconds.
-- The transfer takes place automatically, but to know if it's working, it helps to monitor the process.

-##### Monitor TFTP traffic
-Traffic can be monitored using tcpdump.

-$ sudo tcpdump port 69

-Below is an example of a successful recovery log.

-root@madison:/home/vectorspace/Documents/mesh_routing/ArcherC7# sudo tcpdump port 69
-tcpdump: verbose output suppressed, use -v or -vv for full protocol decode listening on experimental, link-type EN10MB (Ethernet), capture size 262144 bytes 11:25:25.285937 IP 192.168.0.86.3945 > madison.local.tftp:  45 RRQ "ArcherC7v2_tp_recovery.bin" octet timeout 3